ermolaev/http_servers_bench/README.md

-- `--no-attach kamal-proxy` for disable logs in console
 - `network_mode: host` for disable docker-proxy
 - limit for each container set to 2 CPUs
 - can only be run on Linux, MacOS does not support `network_mode: host`